How Much Money Can You Make with a Mobile App

 Do Free Apps Make Money?

 This is one of the most common questions I hear on a regular basis.
-To keep it short, yes, free apps make money.
+To keep it short, yes, free mobile apps make money.
+You just need to apply a free app monetization strategy.

 Mobile apps don’t need to be complicated to be profitable.
 You can build a free app and monetize it using any of the strategies listed above.
 In fact, free apps make up the vast majority of applications available on the market today.
 Those development companies still make money using in-app purchases and other monetization methods.